-Endowment funds with deficiencies
+Endowment Funds with Deficiencies

 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level required to be maintained in perpetuity or the applicable donor gift document, creating an "underwater" endowment fund.
 Such deficiencies are generally the result of unfavorable market fluctuations and continuing the allocations for various programs is generally deemed prudent by the Board.
-Significant underwater endowment funds were \$2.7 and \$0 at September 30, 2022 and 2021.
+Significant underwater endowment funds were \$3.8 and \$2.7 at September 30, 2023 and 2022, respectively.